 We all know the feeling that everything you poured the previous evening has gone to your head.
 It always feels like you lost your head and woke up with two.
 Everyone will agree that hangover ranks up there with a toothache and a nasty stomach bug, the aching in your skulls ebbs that flows like an icy tide, yet the pain never goes away.
 Depending on the type of poison you took and how much of it you downed, there will be some devastating consequences to pay, ranging from pounding in your head, vomit taste in your mouth, to a dehydrated feeling.
 If you have been to Florida, you have probably heard of Florida hangover specialists who employ several techniques to help their clients nurse hangover, including non-invasive techniques such as Yoga for a hangover.
 This blog explores the concept of using Yoga to cure a hangover.

-Using Yoga to cure a hangover
+Using Yoga to Cure a Hangover

 Yoga is especially thought to be beneficial for managing hangovers as it is noted to improve blood circulation, release toxins, help with digestion, and relieve tension from head to toe.
 In addition, Yoga gets the blood moving to ensure that every part of your body is oxygenated and hence rejuvenated.
-Here are some of the popular yoga poses to manage your hangover:
+Here are some popular yoga poses to manage your hangover: